joaovicente/spring-cloud-microservices-book/README.md

 * Loosely couple services using Eureka Auto Discover service
 * Leverage the client load balancing capabilities using Ribbon
-* Show how you can protect your services using Circuit Breakers
 * Package and compose all microservices using Docker containers
 * Introduce an API gateway which can both do routing using Zuul
-* Illustrate how to assess health and protect your services using Hystrix
+* Illustrate how to protect and assess your services health using Hystrix